What are Mac ads? Why are you seeing unwanted advertisements on your Mac? What can you do to remove Mac ads?

 - By getting the user to accept some sort of Push Notifications on a news website.

-- By slithering the unwanted app in the installer of another app and advertising it “as a free extra” or “an optional offer”.
+- By slithering the unwanted app in the installer of another app and advertising it “as a free extra” or “an optional offer”, a method known as bundling.

 How to Detect Adware on Your Mac?

-Based on the methods of distribution we have shown you above, several main symptoms of such unwanted programs that show ads give them away:
+Based on the methods of distribution we have shown you above, unwanted programs that generate Mac ads will lead to the following symptoms:

 1st Symptom – Slow Performance of Your Mac